Xomics/FAIRDataCube/README.md

 # FDCube-in-box
+## FDCube-in-box is based on the idea of cde-in-box, with the aim to make the deployment of FAIR Data Cube as easy as possible.

 `FDcube in a box` is a collection of software applications which enables creation, storing and publishing of "X-omics metadata" according to some semantic model including pheno-packets(https://github.com/LUMC-BioSemantics/phenopackets-rdf-schema) and ISA semantic model (if exist?)

 ## Requirements